Samsung/360tools/README.md

 ## Building

-Checkout the source for 360 Tools
+Checkout the source for 360 Tools.
+Automatic Windows x86-64 builds and libaries can be found on [AppVeyor](https://ci.appveyor.com/project/Samsung/360tools) under the Artifacts tab.

 	+ Windows
 	In 360tools/build/x86_windows/